shotgunsoftware/tk-doc-generator/docs/integrating.md

 ### Tech info

-- Sphinx is used to convert rst into markdown
+- [Sphinx](http://www.sphinx-doc.org/) is used to convert rst into markdown
-- Jekyll is used to convert markdown into a html website
+- [Jekyll](https://jekyllrb.com/) is used to convert markdown into a html website

 ## Setting up doc generation

 In order to use it for your repository, you need the following:

-- Documentation (in markdown or rst form) located in a `/docs` folder.
+- Documentation (in markdown or `rst` form) located in a `/docs` folder.
 - Add this repository as a submodule of your repo in the folder `/tk-doc-generator`.
-- An S3 bucket set up for public web access if you want PR based previews.
+- An AWS S3 bucket set up for public web access if you want PR based previews.
 - A location to deploy your target website.
-We recommend github pages and this is what the examples are based on.
+We recommend [github pages](https://pages.github.com/) and this is what the examples are based on.
 - [Travis](https://travis-ci.org) for CI.
 For more information about how to set this up, see the section below.